degaart/scalable-font2/docs/sfnconv.md

 the advance and rounds it up to the smalles multiple of 8 that's larger than width. `-M` requires a numeric argument, and rounds advances up to multiple of that, so this can be used for vector fonts too.

+The convert to proportional flag `-p` does the opposite, it checks which pixels are foreground and sets the glyph's width and advance accordingly, hence all glyphs will have different sizes.

 ```
  -b:    horizontal baseline in pixels
  -u:    underline position in pixels (relative to baseline)